New to racing?

 What to Expect

-Each training preparation has three phase:
+Each training preparation has three phases; pre-training, racing and spelling.

 Most horses will begin racing over a shorter distance (1000m to 1200m), even if their preferred distance is 1600m+.
 Each horse if different, but usually they need 2-3 weeks between races to fully recover and prepare for their next start.
 The number of starts your horse has before they need a spell again depends on the individual horse but most will do 6-10 races each preparation.